AwadSange/Data-Analysis-assignments/README.md

 # Data-Analysis-assignments
-This are all the assignment required to be completed for certification It includes:
+These are all the assignments required to be completed for certification It includes:
 - Arithmatice Functions
 - Charts